Evidence, anecdote, datum or joke: you want to forward a bunch of emails in Outlook.

 - Click Next >.

-- Click Next > again, leaving all conditions unchecked.
+- Click Next > (leaving all conditions unchecked).

 - Click Yes.

-- Click people or distribution list under Step 2: Edit the rule description.
+- Click people or public group (or people or distribution list) under Step 2: Edit the rule description.

 - Double-click the desired contact or list from your address book, or type the email address to which you want to forward under To ->.